 **Tuition is based on 5 academic courses per term

 What to expect

-The program consists of 15 courses and a 4 month internship starting in the Fall and Winter term.
-Program courses are delivered in a face-to-face instruction.
+The program consists of 15 courses and a 4-month internship starting in the Fall and Winter term.
+Program courses are delivered using face-to-face instruction.

 Apply your classroom skills in the workplace and bring your workplace skills back to the classroom!
 An internship work term is a great opportunity to gain work experience in your field while enrolled in your academic program.